Geometrical representation of subshifts for primitive substitutions: Explicit computation of eigenvalues

-Let $\sigma$ be a primitive substitution.
-A proprification of $\sigma$ can be computed in the following way (see~\cite{durand-petite} for more details).
+In this subsection, we compute a proprification, as defined in Subsection~\ref{sec:subst}.
+We do it by following the proprification algorithm of F. Durand and S. Petite (see~\cite{durand} and see Corollary~9 in~\cite{durand-petite} for more details).

+We start with an input primitive substitution $\sigma$.
 The first step is to compute the \defi{return substitution}.
 To do it \begin{itemize} \item Replace $\sigma$ by a power of itself to ensure that it has an infinite fixed point. \item Let $a \in A$ be the first letter of a left-infinite fixed point $u \in A^\N$.
-We call \defi{return word} on letter $a$, a word $w$ such that $wa$ is a subword of $u$, and such that $w$ has an unique occurence of the letter $a$, at first position.
+We call \defi{return word} on letter $a$, a word $w$ such that $wa$ is a subword of $u$, and such that $w$ has a unique occurrence of the letter $a$, at first position.

 Let $w_0 \in A^*$ be the unique return word such that $u$ starts by $w_0$.
 Start with $\mathcal{S} = \{w_0\}$.